Santa Claus (politician): Political positions

-Claus supported Joe Biden in the 2020 United States presidential election after Bernie Sanders dropped out of the Democratic primary.

 Claus is a proponent of medical marijuana.
-He describes himself as having a strong affinity with Bernie Sanders, sharing many of the Vermont senator's positions on racial justice, corporate accountability, and election freedoms.
+He describes himself as having a strong affinity with Bernie Sanders, with similar positions on racial justice, corporate accountability, and election freedoms.
 Claus does not accept corporate donations, nor does he accept personal donations.
 He supports the expansion of Medicare and the reduction of federal defense spending, describing himself as "fiscally conservative but socially liberal".
 Claus is in favor of an expanded child tax credit, a wealth tax, and the PRO Act.
 He has questioned the power and influence of social media companies like Twitter and Facebook.
-Moreover, he supports reproductive rights, including the funding of Planned Parenthood, and improving the accessibility of abortions.
+He supports reproductive rights, including the funding of Planned Parenthood, and improving the accessibility of abortions.
+Claus supported Joe Biden in the 2020 United States presidential election after Bernie Sanders dropped out of the Democratic primary.

 Claus has disavowed Alaska's "extractive oil economy", pointing to the effects of climate change and environmental pollution, especially on the Arctic National Wildlife Refuge.
 He has also vowed to improve Alaska's broadband infrastructure, which is currently underserved in many rural parts of the state.

 Personal life

-Claus has a stepson, but is not currently married.
-He has confirmed that he has had multiple cancers, but has not shared any specific diagnoses.
+Claus has an adult stepson but is not currently married.
+He reports that he has had multiple cancers, but has not shared specific diagnoses.
+Claus sometimes wears his red monk’s robes.
 As a monk, Claus has taken a religious vow of poverty, making just $300 a month as a North Pole councilman.
-He reportedly volunteers over 1,000 hours per year.
+He reportedly volunteers more than 1,000 hours per year.